Self-Discipline Habits To Improve Your Life

 Write your goals down, clearly and in detail.
 The most successful goals are SMART goals: specific, measurable, achievable, relevant, and time-bound.

-Define your long-term goals, but then start with small goals and work your way to bigger ones.
+Define your long-term goals, but then set small goals and work your way to bigger ones.
 Baby steps are easier to visualize and achieve.
 They help you overcome your challenges more effectively than focusing on broad goals that take time to reach.

 Reaching your smaller goals will motivate you to continue on the road to progress.

-If your goal is to eat healthier, for example, start by adding one new healthy food to your diet each week and remove the donut you usually eat for breakfast instead of eliminating all unhealthy foods from your routine at once.
+If your goal is to eat healthier, for example, start by adding one new healthy food to your diet each week.
+You don’t have to eliminate all unhealthy food at once.
+Going slowly will help you stay motivated.